plentz/jquery-maskmoney/README.md

 We have 2 bonus methods that can be useful to you:

- * .unmaskMoney() which removes maskMoney from an element.
+ * .maskMoney('remove') which removes maskMoney from an element.
- * .mask() which causes maskMoney to actually apply the mask to your input.
+ * .maskMoney('mask') which causes maskMoney to actually apply the mask to your input.

 ***
 ### Contributors: